-- the factors discussed under "Item 2.
+• the factors discussed under "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q and "Item 1A.
-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2014; - general volatility of the capital markets; - changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital;
+Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2015;

-- availability of suitable investment opportunities; - the Company's dependence on its external manager, Cherry Hill Mortgage Management, LLC ("the Manager"), and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate the management agreement the Company has entered into with the Manager; - changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments; - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with the REIT requirements; and - the degree and nature of the Company's competition, including competition for its targeted assets.
+- general volatility of the capital markets; - changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's dependence on its external manager, Cherry Hill Mortgage Management, LLC ("the Manager"), and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate the management agreement the Company has entered into with the Manager; - changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments; - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code and its exclusion from registration as an investment company under the Investment Company Act; and - the degree and nature of the Company's competition, including competition for its targeted assets.